Harper College

 Number Course Title Credits

-Studies direct current (DC) resistive networks.
+Description: Studies direct current (DC) resistive networks.
 Definitions, symbols and notations for electrical quantities are taught.
 Circuit properties and their applications to significant circuit configurations are examined.
-High school algebra is recommended.
+Knowledge of high school algebra assumed.

 Description: Introduces fundamentals of electricity and magnetism.
 Covers basic electrical laws and principles.
 Presents electrical quantities, units, symbols and notation.
 Examines foundational electronic materials and components.
 Presents elementary DC (direct current) and AC (alternating current) network analysis, key semiconductor devices, and simple analog and digital circuits.
 Also covers electrical safety considerations, laboratory instrumentation and test and measurement techniques.